FIVE MOST SURPRISING FINDS

 The Bottom Line

-The numbers tell a story that no union press release can override:
+The numbers tell a story that no union press release can override.

 The question is not whether Black children can learn.
-Dunbar answered that question a century ago.
+Dunbar answered that a century ago.
 Success Academy answers it every year.
 KIPP answers it across 280 schools in communities where the traditional system produces illiteracy.

 The unions have made that failure permanent.
 Permanence is profitable.
 The children are the cost.